 Q: Probably a very strange one.
 Our son had a very high thirst throughout his pancreatitis journey - minimum requirement of 5 liters per day and on one occasion in hospital consumed 10 liters in a 24 hour period.
 Alongside this he gained 70 lbs in a 2 year period, he also has Hashimotos.
 His HbA1c was checked throughout but was fine.
 Strangely when he had his TPIAT his thirst returned to normal as has his weight - is this normal?

 A: It is not typical (but that’s not to say it is abnormal).
 I’m not sure why your son had these symptoms.
 Thirst and urine output are tightly regulated in our body to keep the right balance of water and sodium in our blood.
-Some people do also have behavioral drinking (meaning they are just big drinkers – and sometimes this can lead to a cycle of drinking a lot because the kidneys stop concentrating urine as well and someone needs to keep drinking to keep up with their needs).
+Some people engage in behavioral drinking, meaning they simply tend to drink a lot.
+This can sometimes lead to a cycle where they continue drinking excessively because the kidneys stop concentrating urine as effectively.
+As a result, they feel the need to keep drinking to stay hydrated.

 Q: Re: GLP-1 agonists, can you explain the mechanism that might create or effect pancreatitis?